 NGO Health Service Delivery Project (NHSDP)

-In 2012, Pathfinder launched the NGO Health Service Delivery Project, a four-year USAID-funded initiative in Bangladesh.
+In 2012, Pathfinder launched the NGO Health Service Delivery Project, a five-year USAID-DFID-funded initiative in Bangladesh.
 The project’s primary focus is providing technical assistance and capacity building to local NGOS to provide quality services for poor and underserved populations.
 Expanded access to and uptake of essential health care services will improve health outcomes and contribute to decreasing fertility and maternal, infant, and child mortality.

-Pathfinder works with an accomplished team of partners in NHSDP’s implementation, including CARE/Bangladesh, the Bangladesh Center for Communication Programs, the Johns Hopkins University Center for Communication Programs, the Social Marketing Company, Rapport Bangladesh, and Nari Uddug Kendra.
+Pathfinder works with an accomplished team of partners, including CARE/Bangladesh, the Bangladesh Center for Communication Programs, the Johns Hopkins University Center for Communication Programs, the Social Marketing Company, Rapport Bangladesh, and Nari Uddug Kendra.

 The project is building a more effective and efficient network of partner NGO clinics to support the delivery of services in population, health, and nutrition across the country.
 NHSDP interventions will lead to: